faisallourenco27-ops/CoursesforyouVueapp/README.md

 - Checkout with form validation
 - View detailed lesson information
 - Admin page to update information
+- Search function to search for courses with different criteria

 ## Technologies
 - Vue.js 2.7.8